afsonk/The-Movies-DataBase/README.md

 ## Short description

 This is a simple project that allows you to find any movie or a tv show.
 You can see their plot, genres, the release date, also you can watch a youtube trailer that opens in a modal window.
 The main feature which was implemented in this project is the favorites page.
-All liked films or series are saving in the local storage, so you can easily access them even if you are closed the page.
+All liked films or series are saving in the firestore database.
+To do this, user has to create an account or log in if it already exists, and he'll be able to add any picture to the favorites section.

 ## Implemented technologies